The Seahawks are ‘tuned in’ to a possible signing of receiver Antonio Brown

 Receiver Antonio Brown will be available to play for an NFL team following the games the week of Nov.
-1 as his eight-week suspension will come to an end.
+1 as his eight-week suspension for violating the leagues personal conduct policy will come to an end.

 And yep, with that date fast approaching, cue up the rumors that the Seahawks might still be interested in adding Brown to what is already the top-scoring offense in the NFL.